TcMenu/tcMenu/README.md

 TcMenu is more than just an Arduino menu library, think of it more like a framework for building IoT applications that provides many useful abstractions and remote control capabilities, including the ability to render menus locally onto a display.

-# Major improvement to memory usage for smaller boards - coming soon
+# Major improvement to memory usage - on master in beta

-A major improvement in memory usage for Arduino Uno and other smaller boards is coming soon.
+A major improvement in memory usage for Arduino Uno and other smaller boards is on master.
 It reduces memory usage considerably for most cases, by as much as 40% in some case.

-For most users, you'll just use the UI designer to remake your code from the saved designer file (the CPP and H file).
+For most existing users, you'll just use the UI designer to remake your code from the saved designer file (the CPP and H file).
 Doing this will keep everything entact in your sketch.
 Any menu names will not change.

-I'm hoping to get it onto master soon, and do a release a week or later.

 This is what will mean: